toasterparty/metroid-prime-plandomizer/doc/readme.md

 There are two configuration options which take a starting items number:
 - `new_save_starting_items` - The items the player spawns with after starting a new save file
 - `frigate_done_starting_items` - The items the player spawns with after finishing the frigate and landing at landing site.
-This is unused if either the firgate is skipped, or the TallonIV spawn room isn't landing site.
+This is unused if either the Frigate is skipped, or the TallonIV spawn room isn't landing site.

 ## 6 - Door Layout